Seteeri/Particle/README.md

   * "I want to use the full power of the computer."
   * "I want the computer to meet me more than half way."

-## Features (Planned)
+## UI

+Ostensibly, it resembles an outliner, however, it integrates various computing concepts and UI designs from CLIs, shells, REPLs, notebooks, WMs/DEs, creative coding, mindmapping, wikis and note-taking programs into a single object-oriented (or symbolic, if you will) interface; *it is not a visual programming language*.

+On MS and Apple systems, it serves as an outliner "app", however, with Linux and BSD systems it integrates the window manager, i.e. functions as the Wayland compositor.
+The ultimate goal of Particle is to create a Lispy userland, eventually replacing the init system and encompassing all layers above that.

+*WIP*
 * Local data first - no cloud dependency
 * Distributable - synchronize across multiple devices
-* Storage mechanism
+* Storage mechanisms
-  * Plain text (Lisp code)
+  * Plaintext (Lisp code)
-    * Internal symbols
   * Binary (Lisp data)
-    * External symbols
-    * PicoLisp has built-in database with external symbols as first-class data type
-      * memory based db file = emulation of single address space?
+  * Database backend (Lisp data)
-* Tag-based searching
+* Tag-based searching through trees
-* Import/link any data including images, videos, audio, etc.
+* Import/link any data
+  * Binary files such as images, video, audio etc. are not imported into the db and left as separate files
-* Export to s-expr, XML, Orgmode, Markdown, HTML, PDF, ODT, SQL
+* Export* to s-expr, XML, Orgmode, Markdown, HTML, PDF, ODT, SQL
+* Orthographic view aka zooming interface
 * Browser integration (aka web clipper)
-* Wayland/userspace integration
+* Wayland/Userspace* integration

 Advanced: